nodejs/node/doc/guides/writing-tests.md

 ### The *common* API

 Make use of the helpers from the `common` module as much as possible.
+Please refer to the [common file documentation](https://github.com/nodejs/node/tree/master/test/common) for the full details of the helpers.

+#### common.mustCall

 One interesting case is `common.mustCall`.
 The use of `common.mustCall` may avoid the use of extra variables and the corresponding assertions.
 Let's explain this with a real test from the test suite.

 ```javascript